Systems Engineer - Fabian Farelo

 After the meeting, Fabian does a resume screen for the Society of Hispanic Professional Engineers

 (SHPE) conference.
 He is helping evaluate a candidate’s experience to determine if it is relevant to Cummins business.
-He understands with the right software background and current work experience, a Systems Engineer
+He understands the right software background and current work experience can take a Systems Engineer

 “I really enjoy it because we’re giving back to SHPE, and Cummins is supportive of SHPE.
 It’s really about getting the best talent and our engineering team is a real competitive advantage here.”

 The next part of Fabian’s morning is dedicated to software development.
 He uses Cummins proprietary model development software and begins with the requirements from the customer.
 In modeling, the requirements are essential because the right starting point drives toward the goal.
 Fabian’s job is systems performance and he collaborates closely with other design teams, including the engine, aftertreatment and vehicle teams.

 “It’s exciting to be counted on by multiple teams.
 Systems Engineering is a challenging role at Cummins because if you find something is going wrong, then you have to search to find the problem.
 The analysis-led design is very innovative here.
 There’s always a challenge and, as we push our innovation farther into the future, often there is something you haven’t seen before.”